timescale/docs/use-timescale/compression/decompress-chunks.md

 # Decompression

-TimescaleDB automatically supports `INSERT`s into compressed chunks.
+Timescale automatically supports `INSERT`s into compressed chunks.
 But if you need to insert a lot of data, for example as part of a bulk backfilling operation, you should first decompress the chunk.
 Inserting data into a compressed chunk is more computationally expensive than inserting data into an